Welcome to SP! -

 Essential Gear

 Once on the ridge it's a long dry climb, so carry enough water.
-The good thing is that the North side does not cook you in the sun until high up.
+I enjoy the North side because the sun does not cook you in the sun until high up.

 Most all of the route is rock, scree and soil.
-Crampons are not neccesary.
-I wouldn't recommend it but if climbing at night carry plenty of light.
+Snow and Ice at the upper sections.
+Crampons may be needed on high sections early in the season and depending on conditions.
+I would recommend that if climbing at night carry plenty of light.

 External Links